-- a) No team shall be considered entered or withdrawn from an ATP Tour tournament unless their written entry or written withdrawal is received on or before the entry or withdrawal deadline by a player relations staff member or ATP Supervisor.
-A team must have entered in order to be moved into the main draw as a direct acceptance because of the withdrawals of other players. - b) Once a team enters they are subject to all the withdrawal provisions.
+a) No team shall be considered entered or withdrawn from an ATP Tour tournament unless their written entry or written withdrawal is received on or before the entry or withdrawal deadline by a player relations staff member or ATP Supervisor.
+A team must have entered in order to be moved into the main draw as a direct acceptance because of the withdrawals of other players.

+b) Once a team enters they are subject to all the withdrawal provisions.

-The top 13 eligible teams from the final 2022 ATP Doubles Team Rankings shall receive automatic Direct Acceptance into the first 5 Masters 1000 events in the 2023 season (if not included as a Direct Acceptance on their own merit).
-To qualify for automatic acceptance a team must have competed as a team in 11 ATP Tour or Grand Slam events during the 2022 season.
+The top 13 teams from the final 2023 ATP Doubles Team Rankings shall receive automatic Direct Acceptance into the first 5 Masters 1000 events in the 2024 season (if not included as a Direct Acceptance on their own merit).
+To qualify for automatic acceptance a team must have competed as a team in 11 ATP Tour or Grand Slam events during the 2023 season.
 A player can only be eligible on one team.

-For each of the remaining four (4) Masters 1000 events, the top 13 eligible teams in the Team Race at the advanced entry deadline for that event, shall receive automatic Direct Acceptance into that Masters 1000 event (if not in-

-VII.
-THE COMPLETITION heir own merit).
-A player can only be eli-
+For each of the remaining four (4) Masters 1000 events, the top 13 teams in the Team Race at the advanced entry deadline for that event, shall receive automatic Direct Acceptance into that Masters 1000 event (if not included as a Direct Acceptance on their own merit).
+A player can only be eligible on one team

-To qualify for automatic acceptance into the first 5 Masters 1000 events a team must have competed together as a team in each week of the 2023 season where both players were playing doubles in that week.
+To qualify for automatic acceptance into the first 5 Masters 1000 events a team must have competed together as a team in each week of the 2024 season where both players were playing doubles in that week.
 The exception would be when they were both involved in the singles of different events.
-To qualify for automatic acceptance into the final 4 Masters 1000 events, a team must compete together as a team in each week of the 2023 season where both players were playing doubles in that week.
+To qualify for automatic acceptance into the final 4 Masters 1000 events, a team must compete together as a team in each week of the 2024 season where both players were playing doubles in that week.
 The exception would be when they were both involved in the singles of different events.